vitejs/vite/docs/config/ssr-options.md

 - **Type:** `string | RegExp | (string | RegExp)[] | true`
 - **Related:** [SSR Externals](/guide/ssr#ssr-externals)

 Prevent listed dependencies from being externalized for SSR.
 If `true`, no dependencies are externalized.
-This option has a higher priority than `ssr.external` except if a dependency is explicitly specified in the `ssr.external` array.
+If a dependency is explicitly defined in `ssr.external`, it will take priority and be externalized along with its transitive dependencies.

 ## ssr.target